 Average Customer Size: 75-1,000 employees

 Mid-Market Global HRIS Systems

-These types of solutions are not as expensive and intensive to implement as the first group (Oracle, Workday and SAP).
-However, these systems can still offer a robust global HRIS platform that gives employees outside of the US full access to the system.
+These solutions are not as expensive and intensive to implement as the first group (Oracle, Workday, and SAP).
+However, these systems can still offer a robust global HRIS platform that gives employees outside of the US full access.
 Each of these companies serves numerous global companies and has global payroll partners.
-They are, however, limited in their ability to support global PEO, global compliance and contractor management.
+They are, however, limited in their ability to support global PEO, global compliance, and contractor management.
 Some of these companies have global offices, but some do not.

-Overview: UKG Pro is a full suite HRIS system that can serve as a one-stop-shop for companies, covering everything from payroll, benefits and HR to recruiting, onboarding, performance and learning.
-UKG Pro is utilized by companies as small as 100 employees and as large as 100,000, but has developed a strong presence in the Mid-Enterprise.
-UKG Pro is known for it's strengths around HR and Talent Management.
+Overview: UKG Pro is a full-suite HRIS system that can be a one-stop-shop for companies, covering everything from payroll, benefits, and HR to recruiting, onboarding, performance, and learning.
+UKG Pro is utilized by companies as small as 100 employees and as large as 100,000 but has developed a strong presence in the Mid-Enterprise.
+UKG Pro is known for it's strengths in HR and Talent Management.
 While many of their peers developed payroll first and HR after, UKG has made HR their core competency from the get go, providing strengths around recruiting, engagement and employee development.
 UKG also has a loyal following from many of their customers due to their 'partners for life' philosophy.